Follow the instructions to install your Smart Door Lock

 For a 1-½” (38 mm) hole, simply attach the keypad by threading the cable underneath the latch and making sure the D shape on the shaft extending from the keypad is facing up.

 For a 2-⅛” (54 mm) hole, attach the adapter before attaching the keypad to the door.

 Next, take the back plate and attach to the other side of the door hole.
 Thread the cable through the center hole of the back plate and slide cable down to the smaller slot underneath.

 Insert screws into the back plate and give it a few turns by hand first before using a Phillips screwdriver to tighten the back plate to the door.
-Before tightening the screws completely, check that the keypad on the front of the door is square.
+Before tightening the screws completely, check that both the keypad on the front and the mounting plate on the back are square to the edge of the door.
 Insert the key into the lock and turn a few times to ensure the latch extends and retracts without any resistance.

 Once you have confirmed the lock is operating smoothly, leave the key in the door with the latch extended and finish tightening the screws in the back plate.

 Step 3: Install interior lock

 Remove the battery pack from the interior lock.
 Connect the cable from the interior lock to the cable coming from the keypad.
 Tuck the cable into the back of the lock.